spatialillusions/milsymbol/README.md

  - Outlines of symbols
  - and much more...

-For detaild descriptions of what is possible with milsymbol, see the API documentation under /docs.
+For detailed descriptions of what is possible with milsymbol, see the API documentation under /docs.

 Milsymbol can be integrated with most common javascript libraries, such as: